-We recommend Four Corners Cafe & Catering for the best Ukrainian food in the west, and for the friendliest people, too!!
+You’ll find Four Corners Cafe & Catering to serve some of the best Ukrainian food in the west!
+And they are known to be some of the friendliest people, too!!
 Right on Highway 85, north of Belfield, North Dakota.

 We recommend connecting with the ND Ukrainian Cultural Institute and the North Dakota Ukrainian Dance Association for more information about the Ukrainian culture and traditions of western North Dakota.

 See Pysanka eggs from 26 regions of Ukraine here: These Eggs Are Beautiful!